top of page

 Conclusion

 Understanding the difference between a fully amortized loan and a partially amortized loan is essential when planning your finances.
 While fully amortized loans offer predictable, stable payments, partially amortized loans provide flexibility with lower monthly payments but come with the added risk of a balloon payment.
-Whether you’re considering partially amortized loan real estate or another financing option, it’s crucial to weigh the pros and cons carefully and make sure you have a plan in place for managing the balloon payment.
-By knowing the risks and planning ahead,

 How Agecroft Capital Can Help You Track Loans